Skip to main content

 Instrumentation & Electrical Department

-Engineering and Maintenance Department
+Engineering Department

-The Engineering and Maintenance Department manages projects related to the District's infrastructure and capital improvements.
+The Engineering manages projects related to our infrastructure and capital improvements.
 This department also manages the work of engineering consultants during the study, design, and construction phases of assigned projects.
-Staff continues to manage encroachments along the Salt Lake Aqueduct corridor, Point of the Mountain Aqueduct corridor, and other District properties.
-Maintenance employees maintain all District facilities.
-Preventative maintenance is scheduled and performed on a routine basis to ensure the treatment plants and conveyance systems stay in top operating condition.
+Staff continues to manage encroachments along the Salt Lake Aqueduct corridor, Point of the Mountain Aqueduct corridor, and other Metro Water properties.